Greedy D-Approximation Algorithm for Covering with Arbitrary Constraints and Submodular Cost: Introduction and summary

 The classification of general techniques is an important research program within the field of approximation algorithms.
+What abstractions are useful for capturing a wide variety of problems and analyses?
 What are the scopes of, and the relationships between, the various algorithm-design techniques such as the primal-dual method, the local-ratio method \cite{Bar-Yehuda04Local}, and randomized rounding?
-Within this research program, an important question is which problems admit optimal and fast {\em greedy} approximation algorithms, and by what techniques \cite{Khuller07Greedy,Borodin05How-well}?

-We give here a single online greedy $\degree$-approximation algorithm for a combinatorially rich class of {\em monotone} covering problems, including many classical covering problems as well as online paging and caching problems.
-The approximation ratio, $\degree$, is the maximum number of variables on which any constraint depends.
-(For \prob{vertex cover}, $\degree=2$.)
+Which problems admit optimal and fast greedy approximation algorithms \cite{Khuller07Greedy,Borodin05How-well,Borodin11How-well}?
+What general techniques are useful for designing online algorithms?
+What is the role of locality among constraints and variables \cite{papadimitriou1993linear,Kuhn06The-price,Bar-Yehuda04Local}?
+We touch on these topics, exploring a simple greedy algorithm for a general class of covering problems.
+The algorithm has approximation ratio $\degree$ provided each covering constraint in the instance constrains only $\degree$ variables.